A Crisis of (Lack of) Democracy

 - Ranked choice and proportional representation.
 Ranked choice voting enables voters to specify their preference for more than one candidate at a time, allowing us to find the true consensus candidate to win elections.
 A proportional representation system is a type of ranked choice system that can elect more than one candidate at a time, and as a result can eliminate the effects of gerrymandering and ensure that all communities are properly represented in a legislative body.
 Many countries around the world already use a form of proportional representation, and cities in the US are beginning to adopt it.
 Maine recently adopted ranked choice voting.
 Pennsylvania must adopt proportional representation for all state and local legislative bodies, and ranked choice for single-winner executive or judicial offices.

 - Easier Candidate Requirements To Get On The Ballot.
 I support making it easier for all candidates, especially independent and minor party candidates, to get on the ballot for elections.
 You shouldn't need lots of cash or free time to run for office, we need more everyday people running!

 - Reasonable term limits.
 I believe all elected officials should be term limited.
 Representatives should be more like jury duty, a temporary civic duty one does as needed and rotate regularly, not become a career job.
 Aside from potential of corruption, we should also have the attitude that it is important for generation switches to occur, rather than one generation attempting to remain in office for life.
-Something like a 12 year term of service for ALL public offices combined seems reasonable to me.
+Something like a 12 year term for ALL public offices combined seems reasonable to me.